openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/gke.md

 ## Node Failure Scenario

-The GKE worker nodes are a part of managed instance group.
-A new node is created with a new local SSD if a node fails for any reason during a reboot.
+The GKE worker nodes are a part of a managed instance group.
+A new node is created with a new local SSD if a node becomes unreachable or faulty.
 In such cases, recreate the pool with a new name.
 Once the new pool is created, the OpenEBS Replicated PV Mayastor will rebuild the volume with the replicated data.

 :::note
 When a node gets replaced with a new node, all the node labels and huge pages configurations will be lost.
 You must reconfigure these [prerequisites](#prerequisites) on the new node.